V4Fire/Client/src/components/form/b-button/README.md

 #### attrs

-Additional attributes are provided to an "internal" (native) button tag.
+Additional attributes that are provided to the native button.

 #### hasDropdown

-True if the component has a dropdown area.
+True if the component has a dropdown.

 #### files

-A list of selected files (works with the `file` type).
+A list of selected files (only works with the `file` type).

 ### Methods

 #### reset

-If the `type` prop is passed to `file`, resets a file input.
+f the `type` prop is passed to `file`, resets the file input.